Mrokus95/SchoolManagmentApp/README.md

 This comprehensive array of features not only streamlines user management but also reinforces the security and accessibility of the platform, fostering effective communication and collaboration within the school community.

-- Home Page and Login: The app also serves as the homepage with a login panel that warmly greets users when they visit our website.
-It's here that users initiate their interaction with the application.

-- User Account Creation: Administrators can effortlessly create new user accounts with relevant attributes.
-When setting up a student account, administrators not only provide standard details but also select a class and assign a parent, facilitating effective student-parent tracking.
-Similarly, while creating a teacher account, specifying the subject they will teach is crucial for clear role definition.

-- Customizable Profiles: User profiles are highly customizable.
-Users can upload a photograph to personalize their profile, enhancing visual identification and community engagement.

-- User Authentication and Management: This section is pivotal for user authentication.
-Administrators can log in with appropriate privileges to create, manage, and oversee user accounts.
-Each user, whether a teacher, student, or parent, has the autonomy to update crucial information like email addresses and passwords.

-- Password Reset Convenience: The app offers an efficient solution for password recovery through email communication.
-Users can request a password reset, receiving an email with an authentication link to securely reset their password, ensuring account security and seamless access.

-This comprehensive array of features not only streamlines user management but also reinforces the security and accessibility of the platform, fostering effective communication and collaboration within the school community.

 #### Adding student by admin:
 ![register student](https://github.com/Mrokus95/SchoolManagmentApp/assets/59625513/58a798af-6852-4d1e-8bfa-53fd4fde166e)